civiccc/react-waypoint/README.md

     debug: PropTypes.bool,

     /**
-     * The `throttleHandler` prop provides a way to throttle scroll callbacks
+     * The `throttleHandler` prop provides a callback that throttle internal
-     * to increase performance.
-See the section on "Throttling" for details on
+     * scroll handler to increase performance.
-     * how to use it.
+     * See the section on "Throttling" for details on how to use it.
      */
     throttleHandler: PropTypes.func,
   },